 How to Calculate Investment Yield

-Investment income is most often expressed as yield so yield is equally if not more important since it allows you to compare income investments easier.
-Let’s work backwards from the simple formula above.
+Investment income is most often expressed as yield.
+This means that if your goal is investment income vs capital gains, knowing the investment yield is important because it allows you to compare income investments easier.
+Sometimes yield isn’t widely published, though, so let’s work backward from the simple formula above.

 Investment yield is calculated by dividing the dollar amount of income you get from an investment by the amount you paid for that investment.

-While most investors still logically think of bonds as the main type of income investments, many investors have turned to stock dividends over recent years since bond interest is so low.
-So, we’ll start with a dividend example to calculate the yield.
+While most investors still think of bonds as the main type of income investment in a portfolio, many investors have turned to dividend investing for income over recent years since real bond yield is still relatively low, if not negative.

 Dividend/Cost = Investment Yield

-If you invested $10,000 in the stock of Income Inc, and Income Inc paid a 3% dividend yield your investment income will be $300 a year.
+For example, if you invested $10,000 in the stock of Income Inc, and Income Inc paid a 3% dividend yield, your investment income would be $300 a year.

 Investment Income from Stocks

-- Make sure you are dividing the annual yield by 12 to get a monthly perspective on investment income even though it is received quarterly.
+- Make sure you’re dividing the annual yield by 12 when calculating monthly investment income, even though it is received quarterly.
 This is because most of us think of monthly spending when looking to cover expenses from investment income.

-- Most companies tend to pay dividends the same months, so it will be important to consider this in planning your cash flow around investment income.
-You may have some months without any dividends whatsoever.
+- Most companies tend to pay dividends the same months as other companies pay dividends, so it’s important to consider this when calculating monthly investment income if you’re trying to live off stock dividends.
+You may have some months without any dividends whatsoever!

 Taxes on Dividend Income